stochastic-sisyphus/research/verification-reversal.md

 ### 8.1 Recursive Verification and Correlated Error

-Effective verification requires an independent rejection signal: a check that can say "no" for reasons unrelated to why the original system said "yes."
-When a radiologist reviews an X-ray, the radiologist's errors are largely independent of the machine's errors.
+Effective verification requires an independent rejection signal: a check that can say “no” for reasons unrelated to why the original system said “yes.”
+When a radiologist reviews an X-ray, the radiologist’s errors are largely independent of the machine’s errors.
 The combination is more reliable than either alone.

 When a language model reviews the output of another language model, the independence assumption fails.
 If generator and verifier share training distributions and optimization objectives, their errors correlate.

 > **Definition (Cross-Model Error Correlation).**
 >
 > ρ_{M₁,M₂} = Cov(ε_{M₁}, ε_{M₂}) / (σ_{M₁} σ_{M₂})

 Robust cross-verification requires ρ → 0.
 When ρ is high, agreement between models increases surface coherence without increasing truth-sensitivity.
 Two models agreeing tells you they agree.
 It does not tell you they are correct.

 Current autoregressive language models optimize for cross-entropy minimization over text corpora: they learn to predict what comes next in sequences of human-generated text.
 This objective function rewards producing outputs that *look like* authoritative text, not outputs that *are* true.
 The training distribution is skewed toward polished, finalized, confident prose.
 The models learn the tone of authority because authority is a high-probability sequence in the training data.
-Epistemic humility ("I lack sufficient information; I should check before proceeding") is statistically rare in training corpora, so it is structurally underlearned.
+Epistemic humility (“I lack sufficient information; I should check before proceeding”) is statistically rare in training corpora, so it is structurally underlearned.

-When we stack "AI to verify AI" on top of "AI to generate," we do not automatically get verification.
+When we stack “AI to verify AI” on top of “AI to generate,” we do not automatically get verification.
 We often get the same attractor, twice: fluent consensus within the distribution.

 ### 8.2 The Double Minsky Framework

 The parallel to two Minskys (Marvin and Hyman) illuminates the structural problem.

-Marvin Minsky's *Society of Mind* frames robust intelligence as a coalition of diverse, specialized processes with distinct internal models and distinct error profiles.
+Marvin Minsky’s *Society of Mind* frames robust intelligence as a coalition of diverse, specialized processes with distinct internal models and distinct error profiles.
 When processes disagree, the disagreement itself is information.
 The system learns from the conflict.
 Effective verification requires precisely this: independent error modes that fail for different reasons.

 Using one frontier generative model to verify another violates this requirement.
 It is not a second opinion; it is a statistical monoculture.
 When models share training data, objectives, architectures, and evaluation incentives, their errors correlate.
 Under high correlation, recursive verification becomes *recursive dilution*: each additional check increases confidence without increasing accuracy.
 Truth is displaced by consensus-within-the-distribution.

-This creates a structural parallel to Hyman Minsky's *Financial Instability Hypothesis*.
-In Minsky's framework, stability breeds instability: long periods without crisis encourage leverage, and leverage makes the eventual crisis worse.
-Organizations can enter a "Ponzi" stage of financing where apparent assets are backed by borrowed credibility rather than fundamental value.
+This creates a structural parallel to Hyman Minsky’s *Financial Instability Hypothesis*.
+In Minsky’s framework, stability breeds instability: long periods without crisis encourage leverage, and leverage makes the eventual crisis worse.
+Organizations can enter a “Ponzi” stage of financing where apparent assets are backed by borrowed credibility rather than fundamental value.

 *Interpretation (Ponzi Stage of Information Production).* Organizations can enter a regime where apparent epistemic assets (reports, analyses, forecasts, decisions) are financed by borrowed credibility.
 Professional polish functions as collateral within internal reporting systems.
 The system looks stable in the indicators because the indicators measure coherence, not correctness.
 The cost of verification remains higher than the expected penalty for being wrong, until a forcing event makes the gap non-forwardable.